triestpa/Atlas-Of-Thrones/docker/README.md

-# Atlas Of Thrones containerized - demo
+# Atlas Of Thrones Microservice - POC
-- This is a demo and is not intended for production use and only as a demo on how to start contairizing your services.
+- This is a POC and is not intended for production use and only as a demo on how to start contairizing your services.
 - Services:
    - aot_frontend:\
 ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/m3hran/aot_frontend.svg)